Michigan looks to address worker shortage as state fully reopens - News Break

 Michigan is officially back open, and while many are happy about getting back to normal, some businesses are facing serious challenges, especially when it comes to staffing.

-According to the U.S. Census Bureau of Labor Statistics, the leisure and hospitality industry added more than 341,000 jobs in April aone.
+According to the U.S. Census Bureau of Labor Statistics, the leisure and hospitality industry in the U.S. added more than 341,000 jobs in April alone.

 Meanwhile, unemployment is sitting at 4.9% and the current shortage is something employers and the state are trying to fix.

 To entice people back to work, the state reinstated the work-search requirement for people collecting unemployment.
-It had gone away during the pandemic.
+Requirements that a person on unemployment attest that they were looking for a job had not been required during the pandemic.

 Michigan Republican lawmakers are also considering ending the extra $300 a week in federal unemployment pay.

-Next, Gov. Gretchen Whitmer has a plan to give a $300 a week bonus to specific employees who were laid off during the pandemic, coming from the pot of federal unemployment money.
+Next, Gov. Gretchen Whitmer has a plan to give a $300 a week bonus to specific employees who were laid off during the pandemic.
+Funding would come from federal unemployment money.

-Whitmer also has the MI Bigger Paychecks Plan, which would give $300 million to encourage businesses to increase wages to $15 per hour.
+Whitmer also has the MI Bigger Paychecks Plan, which would assign $300 million to encourage businesses to increase wages to $15 per hour.